adepane/Simple-Company-Profile-CMS/README.md

 $ php artisan key:generate
 ```

-Before access the installer, purge the all configuration
+Run database migrations and seeders to set up your database
 ```
-$ php artisan optimize:clear
+$ php artisan migrate --seed
 ```

 To run it in the browser, you can use valet like `yourdirname.test`, or if you don't have valet installed, you run development serve like so